lispysnake/serpent/README.md

 ## Modifications

 Please note any modifications must be hygienic - compiling with neither warning nor error.
-Additionally you must have run `update_format.sh` to ensure consistent code-styling before sending in changes.
+Additionally you must have run `scripts/update_format.sh` to ensure consistent code-styling before sending in changes.

 ## Design Considerations